-Earlier this year I had a problem with several things I sent to a new finisher.
+Several years ago I had a problem with some things I sent to a new finisher.
 First they were finished incorrectly.
 When sent back they were kept or several months until I asked for them back.
 Eventually they were returned untouched from the bad finishing.
 I also had a baby present come back with visible globs of hot glue.
 All have been redone.

 Most needlepoint shops offer finishing services.
 Often a shop will use different finishers depending on the item.
 Some shops do finishing themselves.

 You have the right, as the customer, to know

 - where the finishing will be done (some shops won’t disclose this)

 - how much it will cost

 - what examples of that company’s finishing looks like

 I’ve sent finishing out where I had to provide the thread for cording, finishing material, or both.
 I’ve gotten finishing done where the finisher provided a notebook with pictures of finished items and samples of material for me to pick as backing.
 I have also gotten finishing done where the shop wouldn’t disclose the company.

 You also should never give the shop or finisher carte blanc to do what they like.
 Require verbal approval before they do things if you have not specified or agreed on price in advance.
 Otherwise you may end up, as one woman did, with an $800 charge on your credit card.